Welcome to my September 2011 monthly report!

 As always, I don't consider myself a “guru” and I use my own experiences, experiments and case studies as my teaching tools, and that's usually what I write about.

 I hope you enjoy this month's report 🙂

 Important Goings-On in September

 Most of September was dedicated to preparing myself for my first public speaking engagement.
-As I mentioned in my last post, which includes a video of my half-hour presentation, I really wanted to do well and knock it out of the park.
+I really wanted to do well and knock it out of the park.